The job of an SEO is to drive as much traffic as possible to their client's sites.

 The SEO effect of keywords in the URL is minimal once the content is indexed.
 Make URLs that work for your users, not for SEO.
 Also, changing URLs on an existing site is a site-migration & it will take time/fluctuations to be reprocessed, so I'd avoid that unless it's critical.— 🍌 John 🍌 (@JohnMu) August 19, 2020

-Adding structured data to your pages will put you in the race for claiming a rich snippet.
+Adding structured data to your pages will put you in the race for claiming one of the well known rich snippets.

 These can have a massive impact on what your listing looks like visually and your CTR, so it’s something to include in your SEO strategy.

 Technical SEO is an essential part of your SEO strategy.
 Strong technical proficiency ensures you have good site fundamentals and prevents hampering performance on your off-page and on-page SEO efforts.

 There are various checks to ensure technical issues aren’t holding you back, but there are tools to help.